 Treating asthma in children under 5

-You can keep asthma symptoms at a minimum by using a written asthma action plan you develop with your child's doctor to track symptoms and adjust treatment.
+For these reasons, the management of asthma in children under 5 requires careful and relatively frequent monitoring.
+You can help minimize asthma symptoms by following a written asthma action plan you develop with your child's doctor to monitor symptoms and adjust treatment as necessary.

 Asthma symptoms in children under 5